Gregjarvez/mrgregory.dev/src/pages/articles/typescript-data-derived-types/index.md

 const defaultFieldErrors = { //.... }
 ```

 What we have done here is introduced more maintenance work.
-If I added a new field to our stunning form, I'd have to remember to update
+If I added a new field to our form, I'd have to remember to update
 all defined types and interfaces ☹️.
 Let's do better with `type querying`.

 ```typescript